tgstoecker/MuWU/tests/MuWU_ITIS_test_with_mping_TE/README.md

 Tests include all input files.
-Options are already pre-selected for mping TE and this particular test dataset - see [ITIS](https://github.com/Chuan-Jiang/ITIS).
+Options are already pre-selected for *mPing* TE and this particular test dataset - see [ITIS](https://github.com/Chuan-Jiang/ITIS).

 To run enter:
 `snakemake --use-conda --cores xx`
 `snakemake --cores xx` (when using the singularity container)

-This dataset is taken fro a study investigating transposon polymorphisms using mping TE (insertions result in 3 bp TSDs).
+This dataset is taken fro a study investigating transposon polymorphisms using *mPing* TE (insertions result in 3 bp TSDs).
 - genome resequencing project of Japonica A123(SRR631734), which have transposon mping be activted

 The test runs the MuWU pipeline on the test dataset and trims the mping consensus sequence from all reads if it is found.